Connect with others who understand.

 • Denosumab (Prolia, Xgeva)

 Your doctor might prescribe a bone drug if you have osteoporosis (loss of bone density) or pain from bone metastases (cancer that has spread to bones).
-Breast cancer survivors have a 68 percent higher risk of osteoporosis compared with women without cancer, according to a study in the journal Breast Cancer Research.
+Breast cancer survivors have a 68 percent higher risk of osteoporosis compared to women without cancer, according to a study in the journal Breast Cancer Research.

 Preventing Dental Side Effects

 Identifying dental side effects early can help keep them from becoming severe.
-There aren’t any guidelines about how often you should visit the dentist before, during, or after treatment, so talk with your cancer care team about how often you follow up with your dentist.
+There aren’t any guidelines about how often you should visit the dentist before, during, or after treatment, so talk with your cancer care team about how often you should follow up with your dentist.

 A MyBCTeam member shared, “I went to the dentist right before and right after my chemo.
 She is helping a lot and is pretty sure she can save my teeth.
 I am more afraid of losing my teeth than the dentist!”